chuckreynolds/WPFBOGP/readme.txt

 = Do I need to create a Facebook Application to use this plugin? =

 Short answer is no. Your Facebook user ID however is a requirement.
+Later I'll add the option to have a Facebook App ID to make use of insights.

 == Screenshots ==